ksenobite/valheim_bot/README.md

 🔨 **Build**
 Run build.bat.
 It will:
-- compile main.py into a standalone .exe
+- assemble the project in main.exe
 - include /sounds/ directory and opus.dll
 - exclude .env and frags.db for safety (user adds them after build)
+- for Windows OS, you can use `build.bat` for building in the root of the project

 **After building, manually copy:**
 - .env
 - frags.db (if there is no database, it will be created automatically.)
-Into the output directory next to `main.exe`.
+Into the output directory next to `main.exe`

 📁 **Project Structure**